nzgather/Gather-Resources-Dev/building-the-web/content/Building With Wordpress.md

 ## Custom Post Types

-We've already talked about Post, Pages and how they relate to Custom Post Types.
+We've already talked about Posts, Pages and how they relate to Custom Post Types.
 There are a number of patterns recorded here to allow us to create re-usable content formats using Custom Post Types in Wordpress and relate them to each other.
 You may not always find the pattern you need, but these are tried and tested.

 ### When should I use Custom Post Types?
 Generally, whenever you feel like you start using HTML inside the Visual Editor in Wordpress that can easily be broken by someone using the Visual Editor without being proficient in writing HTML/CSS then you should be creating a custom post type.
 In other news, when you are creating a page with special layout, custom post types comes into play.